QuasarApp/TelegramDeliveryBot/Public offer.md

 - **Free Trial Period**: The user is entitled to a free trial period of 2 weeks.
 Payment is due after the trial period expires.
 The trial period is available only for new users, starting from the moment of the first bot activation.

-- **Basic Subscription**: The cost of the annual basic subscription is 1200 euros per year without VAT.
+- **Basic Subscription**: The cost of the annual basic subscription is 0.2 euros per completed order without VAT .
 It includes basic functionality support, bug fixes, and basic consultations.

-- **Extended Subscription**: The cost of the annual extended subscription is 2400 euros per year without VAT.
+- **Extended Subscription**: The cost of the annual extended subscription is 0.3 euros per completed order without VAT .
 It includes bot support, bug fixes, bot updates (adding new features), and extended support (assistance with installation).

 ## 3. Subscription Renewal Conditions